 We are hiring

-We are an international team of highly skilled experts from disciplines as biophysics, biology, medicinal chemistry and computational chemistry.
+We are an international team of highly skilled experts from disciplines as computer-aided drug design, biology, medicinal chemistry and machine learning.

 Our team is complemented by highly esteemed advisors and investors at the intersection of artificial intelligence and life sciences.